We outline the different people you may need to talk to about your resource consent application.

 How to contact the relevant trustees

-Contact details can be found on Pataka, in the table below, or by contacting HBRC’s consents advisor.
+Contact details can be found on Pataka, or by contacting the Regional Council’s consents advisor.

 Maps showing statutory acknowledgement areas of the above groups are also attached to the Hawke’s Bay Regional Resource Management Plan (RRMP) in Schedule 1A along with the statements of association.
 These statements of association explain the cultural, spiritual, historical, and traditional association of the iwi or hapū group with the statutory acknowledgement area.